Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation

 The Navier-Stokes-Boussinesq system is obtained from the density dependent Navier-Stokes equations by using the Boussinesq approximation.
 It is widely used to model geophysical flows (for instance oceanical or atmospherical flows) whenever rotation and stratification play an important role (see \cite{pedlo}).
 We will consider the following so-called Navier-Stokes-Boussinesq equations with horizontal dissipation:\\

-where $\Delta_h := \partial_1^2 + \partial_2^2$ denotes the horizontal laplacian and $e_3=(0,0,1)^T$ is the third vector of the canonical basis of $\mathbb R^3$. \\ The unknowns of the system are $u=(u^1,u^2,u^3)$, $\rho$ and $P$ which represent respectively: the velocity, the density and the pressure of the fluid. \\
+where $\Delta_h \bydef \partial_1^2 + \partial_2^2$ denotes the horizontal laplacian and $e_3=(0,0,1)^T$ is the third vector of the canonical basis of $\mathbb R^3$. \\ The unknowns of the system are $u=(u^1,u^2,u^3)$, $\rho$ and $P$ which represent respectively: the velocity, the density and the pressure of the fluid. \\

-In the following we will say that $(u,\rho)$ is a solution of $(NSB_h)$ if it is a weak solution in the classical sense (see for instance \cite{Chemin} pages 123,132 and 204).
-We recall also that from a solution $(u,\rho)$ we may use a result of De Rham in order to recover a pressure $P$ (which depends on $u$ and $\rho$) and to obtain a distributional solution $(u,\rho,P)$ of the system $(NSB_h)$. \\
+In the following we will say that $(u,\rho)$ is a solution to $\eqref{NSB_h}$ if it is a weak solution in the classical sense (see for instance \cite{Chemin} pages 123,132 and 204).
+We recall also that from a solution $(u,\rho)$ we may use a result of De Rham in order to recover a pressure $P$ (which depends on $u$ and $\rho$) and to obtain a distributional solution $(u,\rho,P)$ of the system \eqref{NSB_h}. \\